The Frobenius number for shifted geometric sequences associated with the number of solutions: Introduction

 \section{Introduction}

 For given positive integers $a_1,\dots,a_k$ with $\gcd(a_1,\dots,a_k)=1$, the largest positive integer with no nonnegative integer representation by $a_1,\dots,a_k$ is called the {\it Frobenius number} and denoted by $g=g(a_1,\dots,a_k)$.
-In numerical semigroup, $g+1$ is called the {\it conductor}.
+In numerical semigroups, $g+1$ is called the {\it conductor}.
 Such a problem is also known as the coin exchange problem.
-Many methods have been used in intending to find a formula giving the Frobenius number.
+Many methods have been used in intending to find a formula for the Frobenius number.
 The Frobenius problem is easy to solve when $n=2$.
 However, the computation of an explicit formula when $n=3$ is much more difficult and has been studied by many researchers for a long time.

 Another interesting matter is the number of nonnegative integer representations of a given nonnegative integer $m$ by $a_1,\dots,a_k$, which is called {\it denumerant}.
-The notion of a denumerant is, an important generalization of the notion of a number of partitions (\cite{Caley}).
+The notion of a denumerant is an important generalization of the notion of a number of partitions (\cite{Caley}).
 In \cite{ko03}, a general form that is well computable practically to find the denumerant is given.
 This has been improved by Binner \cite{bi21} recently.

-Therefore, in a natural generalization, consider the largest positive integer whose number of representations with nonnegative integers in terms of $a_1,\dots,a_k$ is at most $p$.
+Therefore, in a natural generalization, for a nonnegative integer $p$, consider the set $S_p$ of all nonnegative integers whose numbers of representations with nonnegative integers in terms of $a_1,\dots,a_k$ are more than $p$.
+When $\gcd(a_1,\dots,a_k)=1$, there exists the largest integer in $\mathbb N_0\backslash S_p$.
+Namely, the largest positive integer whose number of representations with nonnegative integers in terms of $a_1,\dots,a_k$ is at most $p$.
 That is, all integers larger than this number can be represented by $a_1,\dots,a_k$ in $p+1$ or more ways.
 Such a general Frobenius number may be called the $p$-Frobenius number, and denoted by $g_p(a_1,\dots,a_k)$.
 So, when $p=0$, $g(a_1,\dots,a_k)=g_0(a_1,\dots,a_k)$ is the original Frobenius number.

 In \cite{op08,tr08}, the Frobenius number for geometric sequences of the form $a^k,a^{k-1}b,\dots,a b^{k-1},b^k$ has been determined.
 Note that the familiar geometric sequence of the form $a,a r,a r^2,\dots,a r^{k-1}$ does not satisfy the condition $\gcd(A)=1$ if $a$ and $r$ are positive integers with $a,r\ge 2$.
-In this paper we are interested in another way to satisfy this condition by shifting by an integer $c$.
+In this paper, we are interested in another way to satisfy this condition by shifting by an integer $c$.